Tattoo artist anger over new EU rules goes beyond skin deep

 “It is all rather sudden,” Veldhoen said.
 “There should have been a lot more preparation.”

-That’s not quite the case the EU argues.
+The EU begs to differ.
 The bloc says the consultation process began in 2016 while the official regulation heralding Wednesday’s start of restrictions dates back to Dec.
 14, 2020.

 “So this is not something which is either a surprise or a complete novelty.
 It is a sort of generalization of practice which is already existing in quite a few member states,” said EU spokesman Eric Mamer.
 Seven EU nations already had national restrictions.